We have information you must know before you buy the Tucson.

 Inside, the Hyundai Tucson is roomy and comfortable.
 The front seats are excellent both in terms of firm support and quality leather.
 The one-touch up/down driver's power window is one of those conveniences that once you've gotten used to it, you'll never be satisfied with less.

 Back seat room is lavish for two, adequate for three.
 If you're looking for a third row, forget it.
 This is a compact crossover.
+Only two rows available here.

 The first thing that strikes you climbing into the Tucson is its reassuring feeling of harmony and simplicity.
 This car's chief designers and stylists may have been German, but in the Tucson there is no hint of the German tendency towards self-indulgent complexity, of making you learn all over again how to do something you already know perfectly well how to do.
 To the contrary, the Tucson offers excellent ergonomics, that all but lost discipline of making a car's controls self-explanatory and intuitive.
 This Hyundai gets an A-plus in the avoiding annoyances category.